Facebook Says It Dismantles Covert Influence Campaign Tied to Saudi Government

 Facebook also said on Thursday it had suspended a separate network of more than 350 accounts linked to marketing firms in Egypt and the United Arab Emirates.
 In that case it did not directly link the activity to a government.

-Gleicher said the Saudi campaign operated on Facebook and its Instagram photo-sharing platform, primarily targeting countries in the Middle East and North Africa, including Qatar, the UAE, Egypt Palestine.
+Gleicher said the Saudi campaign operated on Facebook and its Instagram photo-sharing platform, primarily targeting countries in the Middle East and North Africa, including Qatar, the UAE, Egypt, and the Palestinians.

 The operation used fake accounts posing as those countries’ citizens and pages designed to look like local news outlets.
 More than $100,000 was spent on advertisements, Facebook said.